• Home

 Alternatively, finding a well-funded charity that can purchase the land/caravan park may be a way forward..

-CO -COMMUNITY - there are example where people have collectively bought land (Through a PTY LTD company and issued shares... sharing the land as a community - each having rights through their shares, which they can also sell if they wish to move.
+CO -COMMUNITY - there are examples where people have collectively bought land (Through a PTY LTD company and issued shares... sharing the land as a community - each having rights through their shares, which they can also sell if they wish to move.)
 Works perfectly well... the only catch being that having the multiple homes on the property could trigger Council to issue show cause for "running a caravan park".

 MEANWHILE - off the radar, there are many co-communities that are living the dream, but because they are off the radar, it is difficult to find them with ease.
 Get involved on community facebook groups and seek them out (they will PM you).